 The Emotional Toll of Chronic Illness

-Symptoms can be difficult to identify as being related to a mental health-related condition.
-Dismissal of symptoms can have serious and devastating consequences.
+It can be hard to know whether certain symptoms are related to a mental health problem.
+But dismissing these symptoms can have serious and devastating effects.

 There is no one-size-fits-all treatment for mental health conditions.
-What works for one person may not work for someone else and that makes it extremely challenging, particularly when also having to manage a chronic physical health condition.
-But there are many coping tools and treatment options available that are effective for improving mental health symptoms and quality of life.
+What works for one person may not work for someone else.
+That makes these conditions challenging to deal with, particularly when you are also managing a chronic physical health condition.
+But many effective coping tools and treatment options are available to help improve mental health conditions and quality of life.